appgain/appgain-SDK-Android/README.md

 # appgain-SDK-Android

-this is repo for appgain SDK for android platform
+this is repo for appgain.io SDK for android platform